hookdeck/product-docs/docs/get-started.md

 ### Create a Destination

-A destination is a representation of your own API where the webhooks will be delivered.
+A [`Destination`](destinations) is a representation of your own API where the webhooks will be delivered.
 Each destination requires a HTTP URL that will receive a POST request with a JSON body payload.
 Each webhook event will also cont

 _For our example project, we will create a Hookdeck Mock Destination._